brittola/brittola/README.md

 ## ----------------- About me 😉 ------------------

-👨🏻‍🦱 I'm 22 years old and a self taught programmer;
+👨🏻‍🦱 I'm 23 years old and a self taught programmer;

-🌱 I’m currently learning and practicing Node.js;
+🌱 I’m currently learning and practicing Node.js with TypeScript;

 💡 I’m looking to improve my projects and skills.
 Feel free to give me some advices!